 Lifetime Health Cover is a Government initiative that started on 1 July 2000.
-It was designed to encourage people to take out hospital insurance earlier in life, and to maintain their cover throughout their life.
+It was designed to encourage people to take out hospital insurance earlier in life, and to maintain their cover over their lifetime.

 Under the Private Health Insurance Act 2007